 It’s ok to be spending lots of time with those special people in your life.
 But sometimes there are people who just constantly want our attention just for the sake of getting attention.
 They are not helping you develop and grow, they are just wasting your time.
 Don’t let them.

 Sure, it’s sometimes nice to know that someone is a little jealous because it makes you feel even better about your success.
 But some people are constantly jealous, they are never happy with what they have, and they will never be happy when good things happen to you.
 They will keep sending toxic and negative vibrations out of envy, because from their point of view that good thing that happened to you should have happened to them.
 You want to surround yourself with people who will support you and who will help you move forward.

 Those who always find someone to blame for the setbacks in their lives or their mistakes.
 They don’t want to take responsibility, and sooner or later they will end up blaming you too.

 These people are sometimes hard to identify at once.
 First, you will empathize with their problems and will try to help them.
 But their “time of need” will never pass.
-And these people will make you forget see tough times as opportunities to learn and grow.
+Toxic people will make you forget to see tough times as opportunities to learn and grow.
 You will soon find yourself blaming the circumstances and failing to do anything to change them or your attitude.

 Of course, sometimes it can be hard to tell if someone really needs help or just playing the victim.
 Here are a few signs to look out for:

-There are also people who just pretend to care about you.
+There are also toxic people who just pretend to care about you.
 But sooner or later everything becomes about them.
 So if you are spending a lot of time with someone, just make sure that they are not just “taking” but also “giving” something in return.
-If the person is trying to make everything about himself, he is not worth it.
+If the person is trying to make everything about themselves, they are not worth it.

-Getting rid of the surrounding negativity is the first step.
+Getting rid of the surrounding toxic energy is the first step.
 But what is even more important, you should stay positive yourself.
 Change your negative thinking and get rid of limiting beliefs.
 Download the ‘Origins' program to learn how to do this.